martiantenor/settings/README.md

 # settings
 Settings files for various computers

-The "config" directory is the Linux "~/.config".
-Other files are named such that they can be directly symlinked out to the home directory with:
+On Linux, this directory should be at "~/settings".
+Files and folders are named such that most can be directly symlinked out at the home directory with:

         cd
-        ln -s ~/location/of/git/folder/.* ~/
+        ln -s ~/settings/.* ~/